Recreation and Leisure Studies - Master of Arts (MA)

 Degree options

-It can be completed full- or part-time and does not require a thesis, giving you greater flexibility to fit your needs.
+Offered online, it can be completed full- or part-time and does not require a thesis, giving you maximum flexibility to fit your needs and commitments.

 In the thesis option, you will learn to conduct high-quality independent scholarly research through coursework and a thesis completed under the supervision of a faculty member.
 Advance your knowledge of theories and concepts of leisure while developing research competencies like research methods and designs in problem solving, hypothesis testing and theory development.
 You’ll also increase your understanding of the importance of the applications of theories, methods, and models associated with leisure in contemporary society.